francamps/data-data-workshop/Exercise1/README.md

 You will need p5's IDE and a JSON file included here called [5cities\_mini.json](5cities\_mini.json).

 You will also need to download [p5.js' editor from here](https://p5js.org/download/).
-The application should look likt this:
+The application should look like this:

 ![p5 editor](images/p5basic.png)